Members’ Zone

 Littledown Harriers have three award categories:

-- Runner of the Quarter (RotQ) / Harrier of the Quarter – Awarded for performance, input into the club, encouragement and/or overcoming adversity.
+• Harrier of the Quarter (HOTQ) – Awarded for performance, input into the club, encouragement and/or overcoming adversity.
 Presented every 3 months following member’s nominations, input from coaches and a committee vote.
 Year starts after the AGM.

-- Members’ Runner of the Year / Harrier of the Year – (RotY) – Voted for entirely by members in recognition of another member’s input, improvement and/or club spirit etc over last 12 months and awarded at the AGM.
+• Harrier of the Year – (HOTY) – Voted for entirely by members in recognition of another member’s input, improvement and/or club spirit etc over last 12 months and awarded at the AGM.
 2023 winners: Sharon Taylor and Mark Everett

 To view a list of all our awards winners, please click on the link below!